Analyzing IM Cannabis (IMCC) and Its Rivals

-IM Cannabis (NASDAQ: IMCC) is one of 43 public companies in the “Medicinals & botanicals” industry, but how does it weigh in compared to its competitors?
-We will compare IM Cannabis to similar businesses based on the strength of its dividends, risk, valuation, profitability, earnings, institutional ownership and analyst recommendations.
+IM Cannabis (NASDAQ: IMCC) is one of 43 public companies in the “Medicinals & botanicals” industry, but how does it weigh in compared to its peers?
+We will compare IM Cannabis to similar companies based on the strength of its analyst recommendations, risk, valuation, earnings, institutional ownership, profitability and dividends.

+13.7% of IM Cannabis shares are held by institutional investors.
+Comparatively, 17.9% of shares of all “Medicinals & botanicals” companies are held by institutional investors.
+30.9% of shares of all “Medicinals & botanicals” companies are held by company insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company will outperform the market over the long term.

-This table compares IM Cannabis and its competitors’ net margins, return on equity and return on assets.
+This table compares IM Cannabis and its peers’ net margins, return on equity and return on assets.

 |Net Margins